-It was now the beginning of the winter period.
-As had been and was to be the case of all the winter periods of the Great War - that of 1916-1917 would be a time of relative calm, although cold and uncomfortable - there was a shortage of fuel and many other things for most of the combatants of both sides.
-It was a time of sickness, and the medical facilities were kept busy, particularly, so it seems - from at least Canadian medical documentation - with thousands of cases of dental work.
+That winter period - as had been and was to be the case of all the winter periods of the Great War - would be a time of relative calm, although cold and uncomfortable for most of the combatants of both sides.
+It was also to be a time of sickness, and the medical facilities were kept busy, particularly, so it seems - from at least Canadian medical documentation - with thousands of cases of dental work.

-This period also provided the opportunity to undergo training and familiarization with the new practices and the recent weaponry of war; in the case of the Newfoundland Battalion these exercises were to be at least partially undertaken in the vicinity of the communities of Carnoy and Coisy.
+This period also provided the opportunity to undergo training and familiarization with the new practices and weaponry of war; in the case of the Newfoundland Battalion this would be at least partially undertaken in the vicinity of the communities of Carnoy and Coisy.